Return to top

 Ingredients for Biscoff latte recipe on a white background.

-• Espresso Shot: A single or double shot of espresso coffee, whatever you prefer, makes this drink a true latte.
-You can use decaf espresso as well.
+Espresso Shot: A single or double shot of espresso makes this a true latte.
+Decaf works just as well if I want to skip the caffeine.

-Mix Biscoff Spread And Milk: Heat the Biscoff spread and almond milk in a small saucepan over a medium heat, stirring constantly to ensure the spread doesn’t stick and burn.
+Mix: I heat the Biscoff spread and almond milk in a small saucepan over medium heat, stirring constantly to keep the spread from sticking or burning.

 Lotus biscoff cookie butter mixed into milk in a large pot on the stove.

-Heat & Froth: Continue to heat until the spread has completely melted.
-Remove from the heat.
-Froth milk mixture with an immersion blender or a handheld frother.
+Heat & Froth: I keep heating until the Biscoff spread is fully melted, then remove the pan from the heat.
+To make it creamy and airy, I froth the milk mixture using an immersion blender or a handheld frother.

 Cookie butter and milk stirred together in a pot and frothed with a frother.